 So, if you are part of corporation (all sizes are welcomed,) you need to read this article.
 According to Jessica Alter, founder of the Company, corporation give tremendous amounts of money to charities.
 However, they have no way of measuring their return on their charitable donations.

 She has created a company that helps everyone.
 Business, consumers, charities, and Mother Earth.
-So, listen to the below video or podcast as Jessica walks us through the purpose of the Company and how it will impact businesses.
+So, listen to the podcast as Jessica walks us through the purpose of the Company and how it will impact businesses.
 (The video is 30 minutes.)
 Believe me, you are going to want to hop on this train.